-o Commerce as a Service-The Company's main revenue stream is "Commerce as a Service" revenue in which it receives commission fees derived from contractually committed gross revenue processed by customers on the Company's e-commerce platform.
+o Commerce-as-a-Service-The Company's main revenue stream is CaaS revenue in which it receives commission fees derived from contractually committed gross revenue processed by customers on the Company's e-commerce platform.
 Consideration for online sales is collected directly from the end customer by the Company and amounts not owed to the Company are remitted to the customer.
 Revenue is recognized on a net basis from maintaining e-commerce platforms and online orders, as the Company is engaged in an agency relationship with its customers and earns defined amounts based on the individual contractual terms for the customer and the Company does not take possession of the customers' inventories or any credit risks relating to the products sold.

-o Fulfillment service revenue-Revenue for business-to-business ("B2B") fulfillment services is recognized on a gross basis either at a point in time or over a point in time.
+o Fulfillment service revenue-Revenue for B2B fulfillment services is recognized on a gross basis either at a point in time or over a point in time.
 For example, inbound and outbound services are recognized when the service is complete, while monthly storage services are recognized over the service period.